Giphy/giphy-ios-sdk/Docs.md

 - iOS 10 or later
 - Cocoapods v1.7.1 or later
 - A Giphy API key from the [Giphy Developer Portal](https://developers.giphy.com/dashboard/?create=true).
-- Xcode 10.2 or later
+- Xcode 11.0 GM (Xcode 10.2 is supported in v1.1 and ealier)

 #### Github Example Repo